A Lively Mind

-A Lively Mind is the second studio album from the English electronic music producer Paul Oakenfold, released under the name Oakenfold.
+A Lively Mind is the second studio album from the English electronic music producer Paul Oakenfold, released on 5 June 2006 under the name Oakenfold.
 The album is the follow-up to Oakenfold's 2002 debut Bunkka.
-The single "Faster Kill Pussycat" features Brittany Murphy and is one of many collaborations to appear on the album, with other collaborators including Pharrell Williams, Grandmaster Flash and Ryan Tedder of OneRepublic.
+The single "Faster Kill Pussycat" features Brittany Murphy.
+Other collaborators on the album include Pharrell Williams, Grandmaster Flash and Ryan Tedder of OneRepublic.